Coppermine expedition: Return journey and starvation

 Their going across the Barren Lands was extremely arduous; the ground was a treacherous expanse of sharp rocks that cut their boots and feet, and was a constant threat to more serious injury.
 Richardson remarked "if anyone had broken a limb here his fate would have been melancholy indeed, as we could neither have remained with him, nor carried him on with us".
 The canoes proved difficult to carry and were dropped by the voyageurs—Franklin suspected deliberately—and became completely unusable.

 Winter arrived early, game became even scarcer than it had already been, and by 7 September 1821 the expedition's rations were exhausted.
 Apart from the rare deer they managed to kill, they were reduced to eating barely-nutritious lichens—christened tripe de roche—and the occasional rotting carcass left by packs of wolves.
 Desperation was such that they even boiled and devoured the leather from their spare boots.

 On 13 September the party reached Contwoyto Lake, and the next day arrived at the Contwoyto River.
-Their disastrous attempts to cross it resulted in the canoes capsizing several times, stranding one of the voyageurs in waist-deep rapids for several minutes.
+Their disastrous attempts to cross resulted in the canoes capsizing several times, stranding one of the voyageurs in waist-deep rapids for several minutes.
 It took four attempts to rescue him.
-During the incident Franklin had also lost his journals and all of the expedition's meteorological observations.
+During the incident Franklin also lost his journals and all of the expedition's meteorological observations.